 You can create your individual driver profiles with their own start and/or end locations and shift schedules, as well as their capacity.
 For each delivery, you can specify a single time-window, service duration, and quantity.

 Once you’ve optimized your routes, you can dispatch them straight to the OnFleet app for drivers, and track the progress from the dashboard.

-The Basic package with route optimization costs $349/mo:
+The Basic package with route optimization costs $349/month.

-OptimoRoute offers you more flexibility and control for you to set up your routes exactly as you might want.
-It does require some time to learn and understand.
+OptimoRoute offers you flexibility and control for you to set up your routes exactly as you want.
+On the downside, it has a bit of a learning curve.